SealNTibbers/GotalkInterpreter/README.md

 ## Installation

 GotalkInterpreter does not use any third party libraries.
-For getting it run on your machine, you just:
+To get it run on your machine, you just:
 ```go
 go get github.com/SealNTibbers/GotalkInterpreter
 ```